DamilolaAdeniji/DamilolaAdeniji/README.md

 ## About Me

-I'm a results driven Data Analyst and Data Engineer with over three years of experience in the field.
+I'm a Data Analyst and Engineer with over four years of experience in the field.
 I thrive on leveraging data to uncover insights and drive informed decision-making.
 My journey has led me to explore and work with a variety of tools and technologies, particularly focusing on the Azure ecosystem.

 ## What I Do